Maides CemeteryFinding a Solution for Perpetual Care

 Our team of volunteers has made great strides.
 These “after” photos are striking!
 Continuing care is still needed on a regular basis to honor this cemetery and those interred.

-Check out our gallery of “after” photos (right), which were taken in June of 2022—just a little over a year later!
-All photos may be credited to the Historic Wilmington Foundation.
+Check out our gallery of “after” photos (right), which were taken by HWF in June of 2022.

 Gravestones within Maides Cemetery date back to the 19th century, and many feature African American funerary ornamentation.
 The glass inlay (pictured above) has been used to symbolize the “mirror image” of this life compared to the next.

 On June 19, 2021, volunteers celebrated and honored Juneteenth by cleaning up Maides Cemetery.

 left: The descendants of Freeman Hall (three generations: daughter, granddaughter, and great-grandson), came to honor his memory by tending to his grave.